hawkeyedatatsai/hawkeyedatatsai/README.md

 - 💞️ I’m looking to collaborate on

 - 📫 How to reach me?
-  Please direct all communications to hawkeyedatatsai@gmail.com and I look forward to any odeas!
+  Please direct all communications to hawkeyedatatsai@gmail.com and I appreciate all ideas and feedbacks!

 <!---
 hawkeyedatatsai/hawkeyedatatsai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.